martin-jung-hs/webpack-101/README.md

 # webpack-101
-A simple example of using Webpack with React JS and ES6
+A simple example of using Webpack with React JS and ES6.

+This repo is an exercise for a blog post (link).
+It demonstrates a webpack configuration for multiple entry points and for building js, jsx, less, png resources.

 ## Project structure